hakhanihsan/Andromeda/README.md

 <h1 align="center">Andromeda One UI Enhancer</h1>

 Andromeda is a KernelSU module that enables additional One UI features on Samsung Galaxy devices.
 This is the exclusice version of the module for Samsung Galaxy A54 5G.
+The module itself currently supports only Turkey (TUR) CSC, but it is expected to be universal in future releases.

 <h2>Features</h2>